 Whilst open source is now more widely accepted, there are still large parts of the engineering community who have yet to “see the light”.
 Advocacy remains a key role for all who care about open source, while mentoring helps user make best use of open source technology.

 At this evening meeting in London, we’ll be welcoming leading speakers on this topic.

 An opportunity to hear about all the open source projects our members are working on.
-We’ll have 6-8 short talks on the full range of subjects addressed by the Open Source Specialist group plus an opportunity to hear Chris Jones’ full talk on Hammerspoon postponed from earlier in the year.
+We’ll start with Chris Jones’ talk on Hammerspoon postponed from earlier in the year and then be followed by 8 short talks on the full range of subjects addressed by the Open Source Specialist group.
 This is a joint meeting with the UK Open Source Hardware Users Group.
 Venue is the BCS Offices at 5 Southampton St, London WC2E 7HA from 6-8pm.

-Each full talk will last 10-15 minutes and Chris Jones’ talk will last 30 minutes, with all talks including time for questions.
+Chris Jones’ talk will last 30 minutes, with all the subsequent talks lasting no more than 10 minutes including time for questions.
 We look forward to seeing you there.

 Hammerspoon exposes many parts of macOS to the simple scripting language Lua.
 Its goal is to make the most powerful and flexible tool for serious power users to automate and customise as many things as possible.
 In this talk we’ll look at the history of automation on Apple computers, how Hammerspoon works, and some of the excellent things it can help you do.
 Of course, it’s Open Source, so you can also jump in and help make it even better!

 Chris Jones has been creating, using, and advocating for Open Source software, since the mid-1990s.
 He’s spent the last 12 years of his professional life working on/with Open Source – the first half at Canonical (creators of Ubuntu) and since then working on OpenStack at HP and Red Hat.